-Connect errors inbox to Jira to easily create tickets for your errors, allowing for faster collaboration and resolution.
+Connect errors inbox to Jira (Cloud) to easily create tickets for your errors, allowing for faster collaboration and resolution.
 Jira templates allow you to quickly create a ticket containing error details and links directly to the stack trace and APM for quick access and resolution.

 We store a link to the the ticket alongside the associated error group for a period of time.
 If the error occurs again within that period, you can easily access associated tickets.

-New Relic currently supports Atlassian-Jira Classic (company-managed) projects.
+This integration currently supports Atlassian-Jira Classic (company-managed) projects.